098devendrasharma/SQL-L-1/README.md

 ## Window Functions

 **Definition:** Window (analytic) functions perform calculations across a set of rows that are related to the current row, without collapsing them.
 They use the OVER() clause to define a window (range/partition) of rows.
-As explained by MySQL docs, a window function computes an aggregate for each row while still returning each row[\[17\]](https://dev.mysql.com/blog-archive/mysql-8-0-2-introducing-window-functions/#:~:text=Similar%20to%20grouped%20aggregate%20functions%2C,each%20row%20retain%20its%20identity).
+As explained by MySQL docs, a window function computes an aggregate for each row while still returning each row.
 For example, ROW\_NUMBER(), RANK(), DENSE\_RANK(), LAG(), LEAD(), and aggregate functions can all be used as window functions.

 **Syntax Example:**